 You may follow-up with Lisa once your application and all forms have been completed and emailed.

 Please follow these steps to the best of your ability.
 All steps must be completed prior to your shadowing experience.
 This process may take 4-8 weeks or longer.
 If approved, Lisa will contact you and the Child Life Shadow Student coordinator to schedule a time.

 If selected to shadow:

-- Familiarize yourself with the Child Life Council
+- Familiarize yourself with the Association of Child Life Professionals

 - Be prepared with questions

 - Arrive with a photo ID prior to scheduled start time to check-in with security and receive your visitor's badge

 - Come dressed in professional attire as well as comfortable, closed-toe shoes.

 - If for any reason you are unable to make your scheduled time, please contact us immediately.